felmoltor/DNSBruteForcer/README.md

-    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH) -D, --dictionary FILE            Dicionary file containing the list of subdomains to check -f, --force-dns [DNS]            Force the enumeration against this DNS instead of the authoritative ones -o, --output [OFILE]             Save the summary of the execution to this CSV file -h, --help                       Help screen
+    -d, --domain DOMAIN              Domain to explore for robots.txt (This option needs program 'theharvester' in your PATH) -D, --dictionary FILE            Dicionary file containing the list of subdomains to check -f, --force-dns [DNS]            Force the enumeration against this DNS instead of the authoritative ones -g, --geo-info                   Get also the geographic information of the host from freegeoip.net -o, --output [OFILE]             Save the summary of the execution to this CSV file -h, --help                       Help screen
 ```